Remove unused CSS

 and }}

-To prevent this from happening, set backend
+To prevent this from happening, use the backend

 module.exports = {